The City on the Edge of Forever: 2000s onwards

 In their 2003 book, Beyond the Final Frontier: An Unauthorised Review of Star Trek, Mark Jones and Lance Parkin described "The City on the Edge of Forever" as "Rightly regarded as the highlight of original Star Trek" and the "epitome of what Star Trek does best".
 They said that having Kirk allow Keeler to die was "horrifying and heart-rending, adding another dimension to his character".

 Zack Handlen of The A.V.
 Club gave the episode an 'A' rating in 2009, describing it as "a justly revered classic".
 But he said that McCoy's accidental overdose was a "stretch" and gave the episode "a surprisingly awkward start, with little indication of the greatness that is to follow".
 He called the ending "brutal" and praised the conundrum that Kirk is placed in, faced with the death of Keeler.
 Handlen suggested that it would have made a better final episode of the season, instead of "Operation: Annihilate".
 Also in 2009, it was reviewed by Torie Atkinson and Eugene Myers for Tor.com, where they gave it a rating of six out of six.
 They were concerned that the episode might not live up to the memory when they re-watched it, but said "it remains an incredible episode, often imitated but rarely surpassed in science fiction in any medium."
-They said that both the tragic and comedic moments helped to balance the episode, and said that the ending was abrupt but fitting because of the change in Kirk despite the Guardian's announcement of "all is as it was before".
+They said that both the tragic and comic moments helped to balance the episode, and said that the ending was abrupt but fitting because of the change in Kirk despite the Guardian's announcement of "all is as it was before".

 Keith DeCandido gave the episode a rating of ten out of ten when he reviewed it for Tor.com in 2015.
 He said that the episode centered on people, which he saw as a common theme among the great episodes of Star Trek.
-DeCandido supported the view of Spock, that while Keeler's compassionate nature was to be applauded, it was at the wrong time and as war with Nazi Germany was the only way.
+DeCandido supported the view of Spock, that while Keeler's compassionate nature was to be applauded, it was at the wrong time as war with Nazi Germany was the only way.
 Darren Franich compared "The City on the Edge of Forever" to the 12 Monkeys television series in 2015, calling the episode "one of the great episodes of television".
 However, he criticised it as well, saying "complete crock of pseudo-scientific claptrap.
 It's wacky like only old science-fiction is wacky – and it's slow like only old television is slow."
 He listed nine "leaps of narrative logic" that a viewer must overcome to accept the plot.
-But he felt that it was fearless in comparison to modern science fiction, in that there was no attempt to make it self-aware, nor introduce a comedic character to ground it.
+But he felt that it was fearless in comparison to modern science fiction, in that there was no attempt to make it self-aware, nor introduce a comical character to ground it.
 Franich said that the ending was "one of the all-time great moments in Star Trek history".